raspishake/raspshake-nodeRED-examples/README.md

 Then navigate to: localhost:1880

-# How to upload an example flow to your instance of Node-RED
+# How to upload an example Flow to your instance of Node-RED

 1. Open Node-RED in your browser
 2. Click to hamburger menu on the right hand side